 Details

-Models sub-selection (models.chosen)
+Concerning models sub-selection (models.chosen) :

 Applying get_built_models function to the bm.mod object gives the names of the single models created with the BIOMOD_Modeling function.
 The models.chosen argument can take either a sub-selection of these single model names, or the all default value, to decide which single models will be used for the ensemble model building.

-Models assembly rules (em.by)
+Concerning models assembly rules (em.by) :

 Single models built with the BIOMOD_Modeling function can be combined in 5 different ways to obtain ensemble models :

-• PA+run : each combination of pseudo-absence and repetition datasets is done, merging algorithms together
+each combination of pseudo-absence and repetition datasets is done, merging algorithms together

-• PA+algo : each combination of pseudo-absence and algorithm datasets is done, merging repetitions together
+each combination of pseudo-absence and algorithm datasets is done, merging repetitions together

-• PA : pseudo-absence datasets are considered individually, merging algorithms and repetitions together
+pseudo-absence datasets are considered individually, merging algorithms and repetitions together

-• algo : algorithm datasets are considered individually, merging pseudo-absence and repetitions together
+algorithm datasets are considered individually, merging pseudo-absence and repetitions together

-• all : all models are combined into one
+all single models are combined into one

 Hence, depending on the chosen method, the number of ensemble models built will vary.

-Be aware that if no evaluation data was given to the BIOMOD_FormatingData function, some ensemble model evaluations may be biased due to difference in data used for single model evaluations.
 Be aware that all of these combinations are allowed, but some may not make sense depending mainly on how pseudo-absence datasets have been built and whether all of them have been used for all single models or not (see PA.nb.absences and models.pa parameters in BIOMOD_FormatingData and BIOMOD_Modeling functions respectively).

-1. remove low quality single models, having a score lower than metric.select.thresh
+1. remove low quality single models having a score lower than metric.select.thresh

-3. weight models if 'EMwmean' was given to argument em.algo
+3. weight models if em.algo = 'EMwmean'

 6 modeling techniques are currently available :